Trigent and Codec Partner to Launch Global Capability Centres in Bengaluru and Hyderabad

 "India has the talent density that our next phase of growth demands," said Ronan Stafford, Chief Executive Officer of Codec.
 "The professionals who join us here will be part of a company that has invested in its people's long-term development for over four decades.
 By the time the transition to full Codec ownership is complete, they will already be integral to our operations."

-Codec's India GCC represents a fundamental shift in how Codec plans to deliver on a global scale, with Bengaluru and Hyderabad at the heart of that strategy.
+Codec's India GCCs represent a fundamental shift in how Codec plans to deliver on a global scale, with Bengaluru and Hyderabad at the heart of that strategy.

 About Trigent